dcera-dev/SimpleTaskManager/README.md

 - run npm start to run the program, it should open in a web browser

 ## Upcoming Features
-- **Memory:** While this would require migration from GitHub pages, I would like to add memory to the application so that is can be used to store to-do lists between sessions.
+- **Memory:** While this would require migration from GitHub pages, I would like to add memory to the application so that it can be used to store to-do lists between sessions.

 <br /><br />